 hi hi hi you may have learned about this when u were like 2 years old but pls bear with me here

-there is such a strong pull to something that has an instantly good effect, regardless of if it leads to bad effects in future, like how junk food tastes nice but makes u feel bad later
+there is such a strong pull to something that has an instantly good effect, regardless of if it leads to bad effects in future

-ive seen this be described as 1st order thinking. you see the immediate consequences of the actions you're making and spend your time judging those consequences deeply, rather than digging deeper into further consequences
+this is 1st order thinking. you observe the immediate consequences of actions and judge those consequences deeply, rather than doing the smart thing of digging deeper into further consequences, thinking 10 moves ahead

-but, 1st order consequences are not the ones that are high-impact. the consequences of your consequences (of your consequences) are the ones that are really important, and ive seen it described as 2nd or 3rd order thinking
+more importantly, the 1st order consequences of decisions are not high-impact. the consequences of your consequences (of your consequences) are the ones that are really important

-2nd order thinking is the process of tracing down and unraveling the implications of those first order impacts
+2nd order thinking is unraveling the implications of first order impacts

 nth order would be having a good idea of what moves will lead to positions which will accomplish your goal of winning the game